kakawait/awesome-european-cloud/readme.md

 # Awesome European cloud [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of awesome services, solutions and resources that are runnin on European cloud infrastructure.
+> A curated list of awesome services, solutions and resources that are running on European cloud infrastructure.

 ## Contents